 “Gender identity is a brain thing” — that’s a beautiful example of liberal biological essentialism.
-I have no quarrel with the idea that there are biological factors that predispose people to having gender dysphoria, and I’ve done biological research myself, but it does not explain 100 percent of the variants because if it did, then you would find that if you had a set of young people that meet the diagnostic requirement for gender dysphoria, they all should persist when they grow.
+I have no quarrel with the idea that there are biological factors that predispose people to having gender dysphoria, and I’ve done biological research myself, but it does not explain 100 percent of the variance because if it did, then you would find that if you had a set of young people that meet the diagnostic requirement for gender dysphoria, they all should persist when they grow.
 If it’s a complete brain thing.
 So this is an example of binary, either-or, simplistic thinking.

 Notwithstanding, Klass in the New York Times continued:

 The new A.A.P statement [i.e., the American Academy of Pediatrics’ official endorsement of the transition-affirming approach] tries to dispel a variety of myths about growing up with gender identity questions, Dr. Breuner said, such as the idea that parents should assume this is only a passing phase.
 “And still, colleagues look at me askance, say, ‘Isn’t this something they grow out of, I was taught that in medical school,’” Dr. Breuner said.
 “So was I. It’s incorrect.”

 Strikingly, “it’s incorrect” and a “variety of myths” are unusually confident statements for the field of science.
 But Zucker, who is also editor in chief of the prestigious journal Archives of Sexual Behavior, has read and written thousands of research papers in the field and is amazed at how baseless the AAP statement is.